Travelgate/documentation/kb/faqs/faqs-cancel-policies/hotel-sellers-api-cancel-policies.md

 # Hotel Sellers API - Cancel Policies

-In TravelgateX [Quote (Valuation)](/docs/apis/for-sellers/hotel-pull-sellers-api/booking-flow/valuation) response, you'll find a number of fields that offer detailed insights.
+In Travelgate [Quote (Valuation)](/docs/apis/for-sellers/hotel-pull-sellers-api/booking-flow/valuation) response, you'll find a number of fields that offer detailed insights.
 Among these, we've included specific fields that give you clearer information about cancellation policies, so you can have a more precise understanding of your options.

 - **TIMEZONE:**
     It will specify the timezone in UTC in which the cancellation policies are located.
 See the [Metadata](/docs/apis/for-sellers/hotel-pull-sellers-api/content/meta-data) docs to check all possible values.